cohesity/cohesity-powershell-module/docs/samples/add-vms-protection-job.md

 # Add multiple VMs to a Protection Job
 You can use the powershell script below to add multiple VMs to an existing protection job.

-This script uses the cmdlets `Get-CohesityProtectionJob`, `Get-CohesityVMwareVM` and `Set-CohesityProtectionJob` to achieve this task.
+This snippet uses the cmdlets `Get-CohesityProtectionJob`, `Get-CohesityVMwareVM` and `Set-CohesityProtectionJob` to achieve this task.
+It assumes that you are already connected to a Cohesity cluster using `Connect-CohesityCluster` cmdlet.

 ### Example
 ```powershell